KendrickAng/sat-solver/README.md

 - Profiling
   - Profiles the program, printing time spent in each function.
 Slows program execution.
   - `--profile` or `-p`
-- Statistics (WIP)
+- Statistics
-  - Time spent to execute CDCL algorithm
+  - Time spent to execute CDCL algorithm + number of branches
   - `--stats` or `-s`
+- Progress tracker
+  - Displays the percentage of resolved clauses (of 100%)
+  - `--progress-bar` or `-pb`

 # Input
 All Non-trivial CNF input has been taken from `https://www.cs.ubc.ca/~hoos/SATLIB/benchm.html`.